ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Everyone is a moon, and has a dark side which he never shows to anybody. — Mark Twain
+> **Citacao:** Every time you are tempted to react in the same old way, ask if you want to be a prisoner of the past or a pioneer of the future. — Deepak Chopra

 fim do arquivo